Providing Holistic Health Care

-In December, 2018, Clínica Apoyo celebrated it's fifth year of operation with an all community christmas party attended by at least 500 residents.
-The clinic provides basic health care, medicines and health education to the 3,000 residents of the Las Comarcas de la Laguna de Apoyo.
+In December, 2020, Clínica Apoyo celebrated it's seventh year of operation.
+The Clinic provides basic health care, medicines and health education to the 3,000 residents of Las Comarcas de la Laguna de Apoyo.
 For a two dollar contribution, a patient receives a consultation with the doctor and up to a month’s supply of medicine.
 No one is turned away for lack of funds.
-The clinic facility has expanded in the past year and now consists of a waiting porch, reception area, triage area, dental clinic, private exam room, pharmacy/store, and education area.
-This 700 square foot space is now ideally sized for the community.
+The clinic facility includes a waiting porch, reception area, triage area, dental clinic, private exam room, pharmacy/store, and education area.
+This 700 square foot space is ideally sized to meet the needs of the community.

 Serving the Community: Our doctor sees patients primarily for respiratory problems, parasites and diarrheal diseases, hypertension, diabetes, infections of all types, muscular aches and pains, and diseases transmitted by mosquitoes such as dengue and zika.